-There were no material variations or departures from the Council's Borrowing Policy during the year to 30 June 2016.
+There were no material variations or departures from the Council's Borrowing Policy during the year to 30 June 2017.

-Details of the Council's debt are disclosed in note 12 of the Financial Statements.
-Further information in relation to interest rate risk and fair values of the Council's debt are disclosed in note 24 of the Financial Statements.
+Details of the Council's debt are disclosed in note 15 of the Financial Statements.
+Further information in relation to interest rate risk and fair values of the Council's debt is disclosed in note 22 of the Financial Statements.

-During the year the Council amended its Liability Management Policy in order to be able to borrow from the New Zealand Local Government Funding Agency.
+During the 2015/16 year the Council amended its Liability Management Policy in order to be able to borrow from the New Zealand Local Government Funding Agency.